 My own experience:

-My wife and I usually snorkel for 2-3 hours a day, and during that time, we see 2-3-4 sharks, several stingrays, and a dozen turtles.
-We always swim strictly along the border where the reef ends and the ocean begins, as there are more fish and other inhabitants there.
+My wife and I usually snorkel for 2-3 hours daily.
+During that time, we often encounter 2-4 sharks, rays, and several turtles.
+We always snorkel right where the reef ends, and the open ocean begins, as that’s where the marine life is most abundant.

 dhigurah whale sharks

-All the underwater photos in the article are mine.
-That’s me encountering a whale shark on the outer reef, just 100 meters from the beach.
+All underwater photos in this guide are my own!
+The picture of a whale shark was taken along the red line—just 100 meters from the beach.

 It is important to understand that